xuawai/xuawai.github.io/_posts/2017-12-23-chapter-8--evaluation-in-information.md

 * * **kappa statistic:** It's for categorical judgments and corrects a simple agreement rate for the rate of chance agreement.
 ![refer to formula 8.10](../snapshot/22.png)
 ![refer to table 8.2](../snapshot/23.png)
-* As a rule of thumb, a kappa value above 0.8 is taken as good agree- ment, a kappa value between 0.67 and 0.8 is taken as fair agreement, and agreement below 0.67 is seen as data providing a dubious basis for an evalu- ation.
+* As a rule of thumb, a kappa value above 0.8 is taken as good agreement, a kappa value between 0.67 and 0.8 is taken as fair agreement, and agreement below 0.67 is seen as data providing a dubious basis for an evalu- ation.

 ### 8.5.1 Critiques and justifications of the concept of relevance
 * **marginal relevance:** Whether a document still has distinctive usefulness after the user has looked at certain other documents.